 A boolean flag.
 If T, acquire connection from a pool of open connections.
-If the pool is empty, a new connection is created.
-The default is NIL.

-make-default A boolean flag.
+If the make-default A boolean flag.
 If T, \default-database\ is set to the new connection, otherwise database The database object representing the connection.

 \default-database\ is not changed.
 The default is T.